PanCakeConnaisseur/auto_mail_accounts/README.md

 ## Configuration
 If your Nextcloud login is identical to the e-mail address e.g. *user@example.com* and the mail server is on the same machine and uses default ports you don't need any configuration, because the default values below will be used.

-If not you can configure this app by putting the following in Nextcloud's main configuration file in *config/config.php*.
+If not, you can configure this app by putting the following in Nextcloud's main configuration file in *config/config.php*.
 These are also the default values:

 	'auto_mail_accounts' => array (
                 'imap_host' => 'localhost',